 After another period at the BBC as an executive producer, Claire now works as a documentary-maker.
 Her first feature film, the drama-documentary ‘The Truck of Dreams ‘shot on location in rural India, won the world cinema award at The Independent Washington Film festival 2006.
 She also produced the award winning ‘The End of The Line’ feature documentary, which premiered at Sundance in 2009.

-She is currently producing 64 Up that will be broadcast in 2019.
+She was the producer of 64 Up that was broadcast in 2019.